niklasknoell/Microsat-gps-sim/README.md

 - Afterwards a post processing code removes duplicate and ensures that every entry in the four columns is complete

 For the Binary:
-- As converting the output of the binary data into a .txt file sometimes erronously creates a new line, the raw binary output is preprocessed to ensure there are no mistakes and every line is a complete message
+- As converting the output of the binary data into a .txt file sometimes erronously creates a new line, the raw binary output is preprocessed to ensure there are no mistakes and every line is a complete message (This issue had been FIXED, so the prepocessing is not necessary anymore)
 - Afterwards the time of first lock is estabilished
 - Then the time is converted form UTC to seconds
 - All data before first lock is deleted (as there is no useful data)
 - A .txt file is created with 7 columns; time, x, y, z, vx, vy, vz

+There were many bugs when trying to automate the binary processing.
+As such a manual code is in the processing folder.
+Here the user only has to input the to be processed file name and specify the output name.
+The file will be saved in the same folder.

 ## Write analysis program to compare trajectory input and gnss receiver output, i.e. quantify error of the GNSS receiver with respect to the benchmark trajectory